blancaag/pix2pixHD-master/README.md

 ### [[Project]] https://github.com/blancaag/gan-research-projects

-Please, refer to the following repository for the context of the project.
+Please, refer to the above repository for contextualizing the project.